BrooksLewis/conjuring/draft.md

 -

 My brother accepts a vague asperger's diagnosis and told me once he could relate to psychopathic murderers.
-He has also told me he doesn't think he'll live past thirty.
+He has also told me he doesn't think he'll make it past thirty.
 He's twenty-three.
 I am, as far as I know, his only friend.

 I do not think he has considered the fact that these are alarming statements.
 Since then, he's not rescinded these comments but has told me that he thinks suicide is cowardly and "a real dick move to anyone left behind".
-This is the closest he's come to telling me he cares about me.
+This is about the closest he comes to telling me he cares about me.

 He doesn't see the point in communicating his feelings very often.
 I understand this, I've grown up with him.
 He's four years younger than me and I've seen him go from a joyful, cherubic toddler to a brooding adult with poor hygiene and a resentment for The System.
 He's unemployed.

 But behind his nearly unbreakable mask, he is gentle and caring.
-He is not a psychopath in the slightest.
+He is not a psychopathic.
 We were discussing one day, once I had come home from work, about the importances of empathy.
 He says:

    The death penalty is immoral, revenge is immoral, there's no point to it.
 If there is a guy, like a serial killer cannibal       rapist kind of guy, and he's caught, and sentenced to death, then we're no better than him.
 He should have a choice, he could live the rest of his life away from society, like in prison or banished or something, or he could choose suicide.
 But taking away his right to choose, his human rights, that's basically what he did when he killed people.
 So we're no better.
 We think we are but we're not.
 We're all high horse people.
 Revenge is not justice.
 And even justice is questionable.
 It's too negative in our society.
 There's too much bias.
 If a serial-- an 'evil' guy-- if he decides to kill someone then-- Ugh, look.
 Anyone can do anything they want.
 Sometimes there's repercussions.
 But in nature, like animals and stuff, well.
 I don't know.
 Look.
 A guy kills someone and gets away with it.
 Eventually, most people move on.
 Isn't that enough?
 If he's caught, he should be removed, because he's dangerous, but he shouldn't be removed from LIFE.
 That's immoral.
 A pitchfork mob can't turn murder into justice.
 That's immoral.

 There are some issues I take up with this opinion of his, but I find it fascinating that he is so concerned with the morality of justice.
 Sometimes he gets talking and just can't stop, the floodgates open and he gets excited.
 But he tries very hard to never say anything if he doesn't mean it.
 I believe that his thoughts on morality are rooted in a deep empathy.
+But he disguises this well.

 When he was a kid, I once saw him playing alone in the back yard.
 I approached him, only about eight years old myself, and watched what he was doing.
 He had a worm in his hands and he was pulling it in two.

-"You shouldn't kill bugs," I told him.
+"You shouldn't kill bugs," I tell him.
 "It's mean."

-"Worms are not bugs," he told me.
+"Worms are not bugs," he tells me.

 "Well you shouldn't kill worms."